ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 - questions and answers stay available for public viewing so your question / answer might help someone else
 - Segmentfault's voting system assures that the best answers are prominently visible.

-To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Segmentfault / Stack Overflow.
+To save time, we will systematically close all issues about general support and redirect people to Segmentfault / Stack Overflow.

 If you would like to chat about the question in real-time, you can reach out via [our slack channel][slack].